Fox-Sky referral 'important for public confidence' - UK Culture Secretary

-CAMBRIDGE, London (Reuters) - Britain’s Culture Secretary Karen Bradley said she had referred Rupert Murdoch’s bid for Sky (SKYB.L) to regulators on the grounds of broadcasting standards because the public had to have full confidence in the process.
+CAMBRIDGE, London, Sept 14 (Reuters) - Britain’s Culture Secretary Karen Bradley said she had referred Rupert Murdoch’s bid for Sky to regulators on the grounds of broadcasting standards because the public had to have full confidence in the process.

 “I think that the threshold for reference that I have to take is lower than the threshold maybe for the fit and proper test that (regulator) Ofcom do,” she said at the RTS Cambridge Convention on Thursday.